-When you put a single piece of pani puri in your mouth, you will experience a carnival of spices that will excite your taste buds making you crave for more.
+When you put a single piece of pani puri in your mouth, you will experience a carnival of spices that will excite your taste buds making you crave more.

 Chatpate is a spicy vegetarian food item that originated as street food.
 You can find various outlets around Kathmandu that serve chatpate.

-Chatpate is a mixture of spices with vegetables like onion, potato, tomato, coriander, beans, lemon put into raw noodles, and beaten rice.
+Chatpate is a mixture of spices with vegetables like onion, potato, tomato, coriander, beans, and lemon put into raw noodles, and beaten rice.

 It is usually enjoyed during lunch with friends and families.
 They even prefer eating at picnics, gatherings, etc. So, chatpate is suitable for vegetarians and vegans who love eating spicy foods.

 The popularity of pakoda is so much among Nepalese that it is available not only as street food but you can find it in fine restaurants too.
 It is deep-fried dumplings filled with vegetables.